simonswartout/HistoCoinProjectOfficial/README.md

 - Everyone shares the same `config/global-sources.json` (bundled in the downloadable ZIP) so random selection works across contributors.
 - Each time the crawler discovers a new artifact URL it automatically appends it to the registry (unless disabled), so future nodes can grab it via `--random-global` without manual curation.

 Prefer not to build locally?
-Download `downloads/histograph-node.zip` (served on the GitHub Pages site) and run `node cli/index.js` from the unzipped folder; it now ships with `package.json` (ESM) plus a ready-to-edit `sources.json` and `global-sources.json`.
+Download `downloads/histograph-node.zip` (served on the GitHub Pages site) and run `node cli/index.js` from the unzipped folder; it now ships with the compiled CLI, production `node_modules` (cheerio/commander/zod already installed), and the `setup-llama.sh` helper so you can trigger `ollama pull llama3` with one command.

 See `node/README.md` for additional options, packaging, and roadmap items.
+When you do need to rebuild the downloadable archive locally, run `./scripts/build_download.sh` to compile the CLI, sync configs, and regenerate `downloads/histograph-node.zip` automatically.

 ---